Backpropagation through Signal Temporal Logic Specifications: Infusing Logical Structure into Gradient-Based Methods: Case Studies: Using stlcg for Robotics Applications

-For cases where the solution has multiple local minima (e.g., non-monotonic pSTL formulas), we can additionally batch the input with samples from the parameter space, and anneal $w$, the scaling parameter for the $\max$ and $\min$ approximation over each iteration.
+For cases where the solution has multiple local minima (e.g., non-monotonic pSTL formulas), we can no longer use binary search.
+Instead, we could use gradient descent and additionally batch the input with multiple samples from the parameter space, and anneal $\beta$, the scaling parameter for the $\max$ and $\min$ approximation over each iteration.
 The samples will converge to a local minimum, and, with sufficiently many samples and an adequate annealing schedule, we can (hopefully) find the global minimum.
-However, we note that we are currently not able to optimize time parameters that define an interval as we cannot back-propagate through those parameters.
-Future work will investigate how to address this, potentially leveraging ideas from forget gates in long short-term memory networks \cite{GersSchmidhuberEtAl1999}.
+However, we note that we are currently not able to optimize time parameters that define an interval as we cannot backpropagate through those parameters.
+Future work will investigate how to address this, potentially leveraging ideas from forget gates in long short-term memory (LSTM) networks \cite{GersSchmidhuberEtAl1999}.